thisLexic/crypto-class-ctf/encraption/write_up.md

         l = (l*ge)%N
     return P
 ```
-Once P is filled with all the x, print each element out using the given int_to_ascii function:
+Once P is filled with all the x, print each element out using the given int_to_ascii function.
+We have to convert it to ascii because the given algorithm converted the ascii plain text into an integer through ```ascii_to_int(ptxt)```.
+Therefore, the flag must be converted into ascii:
 ```python
 def int_to_ascii(i):
     return unhexlify(hex(i)[2:])